Skip navigation

-Image transformation
+Image transformation (API)

-Image transformation is a real-time image manipulation and optimization feature of the Delivery API that speeds up image delivery.
+Image transformation API is a real-time image manipulation and optimization feature of the Delivery API that speeds up image delivery.
 Because the Delivery API caches the results of image transformations, you can retrieve the transformed images even faster the next time you need them.

 Overview

-By adding parameters to your image URL, you can enhance, resize, and crop images, compress them, or change their format for better performance.
+By adding parameters to your image URLs, you can enhance, resize, and crop images, compress them, or change their format for better performance.
 These operations can be applied programmatically in real-time without the need to batch process or maintain multiple copies of an image to match device breakpoints.

 NameParameterNotes